Is the light neutralino thermal dark matter in the pMSSM ruled out?

-The lightest supersymmetric particle (LSP), $\tilde{\chi}_1^0$, is a viable DM candidate in the MSSM, having a thermal freeze-out production in the early Universe.
-In the standard cosmology, we require the relic density of the LSP ($\Omega_{\rm LSP}$) to be equal to the observed DM relic density as measured by the PLANCK collaboration $\Omega^{\rm obs}_{\rm DM}h^2 = 0.120\pm0.001$\,\cite{Aghanim:2018eyx}, which assuming a $2\sigma$ interval can vary from 0.118-0.122.
-Lifting up the requisite that the neutralino LSP forms 100\% of the observed DM relic owing to the possibility of multicomponent DM, we can modify the relic density constraint to $\Omega_{\rm LSP}\lesssim0.122$, where \texttt{MicrOMEGAS 5.2.13} is used to compute the relic density of $\tilde{\chi}_1^0$.
+The lightest supersymmetric particle~(LSP), $\tilde{\chi}_1^0$, is a viable DM candidate in the MSSM, having a thermal freeze-out production in the early Universe.
+In the standard cosmology, we require the relic density of the LSP~($\Omega_{\rm LSP}$) to be equal to the observed DM relic density as measured by the PLANCK collaboration $\Omega^{\rm obs}_{\rm DM}h^2 = 0.120\pm0.001$\,\cite{Aghanim:2018eyx}, which assuming a $2\sigma$ interval can vary from 0.118-0.122.
+Lifting up the requisite that the neutralino LSP forms 100\% of the observed DM relic owing to the possibility of multicomponent DM, we can modify the relic density constraint to $\Omega_{\rm LSP}\lesssim0.122$. \texttt{MicrOMEGAS 5.2.13} is used to compute the relic density of $\tilde{\chi}_1^0$.

-In addition to the relic density constraint, we need to take into consideration results from the current DD experiments of DM.
-These experiments constrain the spin-dependent DM-neutron (SDn) and DM-proton (SDp) as well as the spin-independent direct detection cross-sections of the lightest neutralino ($\tilde{\chi}_1^0$), which is the DM candidate, as a function of its mass.
-We use \texttt{MicrOMEGAS 5.2.13} to compute these cross-sections for the LSP and then compare them with the 90\% confidence level (CL) upper limits quoted by the PICO-60 (SDp\,\cite{PICO:2019vsc}), XENON-1T (SI\,\cite{XENON:2018voc} and SDn\,\cite{XENON:2019rxp}), and PandaX-4T (SI\,\cite{PandaX-4T:2021bab}) experiments.
-The DD limits are placed assuming that a single DM candidate constitutes the entire relic.
-Therefore, if the neutralino DM is underabundant, i.e., $\Omega_{\rm LSP}<0.122$, then the DD limits are applied on the scaled cross-sections, where the scaling factor is as follows:
+In addition to the relic density constraint, we take into consideration the results from the current DD experiments.
+These experiments constrain the spin-dependent DM-neutron~(SDn) and DM-proton~(SDp) as well as the spin-independent DD cross-sections of the lightest neutralino LSP ($\tilde{\chi}_1^0$) as a function of its mass.
+We use \texttt{MicrOMEGAS 5.2.13} to compute these cross-sections and then compare them with the 90\% confidence level~(CL) upper limits quoted by the XENON-1T (SI\,\cite{XENON:2018voc} and SDn\,\cite{XENON:2019rxp}), PICO-60 (SDp\,\cite{PICO:2019vsc}), PandaX-4T (SI\,\cite{PandaX-4T:2021bab} and SDn\,\cite{PandaX:2022xas}), and LZ (SI,\cite{Aalbers:2022fxq}) experiments.
+The DD limits, typically derived by assuming that a single DM candidate constitutes the entire relic, will weaken in the scenario where the neutralino DM is underabundant by a factor of $\xi = \Omega_{\rm LSP}/0.120$.

-Being underabundant, the $\chi_1^0$ component of DM might have evaded the DD experiments, and therefore, the DD limits on the cross-section of the lightest neutralino weaken in this scenario.